 Attend the visa interview

-After the NVC has reviewed your documents and needs no additional support, they will schedule an interview for you at the U.S Embassy where you are applying from.
+After the NVC has reviewed your documents, they will schedule an interview for you at the US Embassy.
 You must attend the visa interview at that scheduled time.
-The U.S official will go through your background and documents and decide whether you should be given an EB-3 visa or not.
+The US official will go through your background and documents and decide whether you should be given an EB3 visa or not.

 If your visa is approved, NVC will send you a package.
-You are not allowed to open this package under any circumstances.
-When you travel to the U.S, you must give it to an immigration official at the port of entry.
-They are the only ones allowed to open it and decide whether you are allowed to enter the U.S or not.
+You cannot open this package under any circumstances.
+When you travel to the US, you must give it to an immigration official at the port of entry.
+They are the only ones that can open it and decide whether you can enter the US.

-There are many fees which both the U.S employer and the foreign worker must pay for the EB-3 visa.
-The amounts vary and are decided by the DOL, USCIS, and the U.S Embassy in the country you are applying from.
-In general, your employer and you will have to pay the following fees:
+There are many fees which both the US employer and the foreign worker must pay for the EB3 visa.
+Your employer and you will have to pay the following fees:

 - DOL Labor Certification fee (employer)